codidharma/codidharma.github.io/content/english/pages/subscription-confirmation.md

 Here are few things to get you started

-### Confirm Your Subscription
-To ensure you receive our newsletters, please click on the verification link sent to your email.
-This step is essential to complete your subscription and start receiving our latest updates.
-Ensure that you have added my email adress to the allowed contacts so that the newsletter does not go to the spam folder.

 ### Explore Past Issues
-Catch up on our previous editions to discover valuable content on .NET best practices, software design strategies, and more.
-Dive into our archive and stay ahead in your development journey.
+Catch up on previous editions of the newsletter to discover valuable content on .NET best practices, software design strategies, and more.
+Dive into the archive and stay ahead in your development journey.

 {{< button label="Get Started" link="/blog" style="solid" >}}

 ### Stay Tuned
 Look forward to the upcoming newsletters, packed with fresh ideas and practical advice to elevate your .NET skills.

 Thank you once again for subscribing.
 Let's excel together!

 Best regards,

-Mandar Dharmadhikari aka "Codidharma
+Mandar Dharmadhikari aka "Codidharma"